 Each session (user) is assigned an unique ID called token.

 IP of the user.

-Using the IP, geolocation data will be generated (Country and City).
+Using the IP, geolocation data will be generated (Country).

 Browser version and screen resolution.

 Date of visit, visit duration, pages visited.